CoCo Fresh Milk Tea Calories & Best Low Sugar Orders

 Customize your exact CoCo Fresh drink in our free BobaCal calculator

-If CoCo Fresh is your happy place, no judgment here. 🧋 It starts with walk-in “just a tea,” but 5-minutes later you have a cup sealed with silky milk, a hefty scoop of chewy goodness, and that first sip hits your taste buds like a warm hug.
+If CoCo Fresh is your happy place, no judgment here. 🧋 It starts with a walk-in for “just a tea,” but 5 minutes later you have a cup sealed with silky milk and a hefty scoop of chewy goodness, and that first sip hits your taste buds like a warm hug.

 Let’s not make this harder than it needs to be.
 The calories mostly come from four choices: sugar, milk, toppings, and size.
 When you customize these, you are steering away from the outcome of your drink while not sacrificing any joy of enjoying CoCo Fresh in the first place.